Program length: 4-8 weeks

 This clinical rotation prepares students for careers as members of the surgical team in the operating room under the direct supervision of experienced nurses and surgeons.
 The length of the rotation is flexible and depends on the home institution's requirements.

-To complete the clinical rotation at Mayo Clinic, you must be enrolled in the surgical technology program at either Florida State College or Fortis College.
+To complete the clinical rotation at Mayo Clinic, you must be enrolled in the surgical technology program at either Florida State College, Fortis College, or Concorde Career Institute.
 Students enrolled in these programs complete surgical rotations in general surgery and outpatient surgery at Mayo Clinic during the final phase of their education.

 How to apply